Name: Stacie Pierpoint

 - Haritadhara Research Development and Education Foundation (HRDEF) ($5,000) — Based in Uttarakhand, India, this project challenges students with projects that engage them in environmental management, water, energy, waste, climate change, and transportation issues.
 Currently these projects have reached 10,567 students, and with the prize money HRDEF plans to expand their work to other rural schools and use project-based learning to have students work on local issues.

-The seven winners of a Pratt & Whitney Global E-STEM Innovation Grant include:
+The six winners of a Pratt & Whitney Global E-STEM Innovation Grant include:

 - Support Service for Grassroots Development (SAILD) ($15,000) — Based in Yaoundé, Cameroon, SAILD will teach teens how to use science to farm smarter, mitigating environmental impacts.
 In addition, they will host fairs and awareness activities about the impact of detrimental agricultural practices.
 The grant money will help the program reach 200 rural youth and 30 teachers in Cameroon.